GoncaloMatias1/ES_Project2/README.md

 ### Features

 - Show sustainability activities in the user's region.
-- Filter the available activities by type, date, location and other criteria.
+- Filter the available activities by type, date, location, and other criteria.
 - Visualize photos and videos of the activities.
 - Notifications about new activities that fit into the user's interests.
-- Personalize notifications by type of activity, date, location and other criteria.
+- Personalize notifications by type of activity, date, location, and other criteria.
 - Give users rewards for engaging in activities.
 - Ranking of points for the users.
 - Rewards and motivation for the users with more points.
-- Interconnect users to discuss about sustainability.
+- Interconnect users to discuss sustainability.
 - Give advice to live in a more sustainable way.